 The awareness of the design, performance and legal issues.

-In that Design, various subsystems may have been identified performing a particular task each other.
-The requirement and RTM should be updated if necessary in the process of the Design review.
+In that design, various subsystems may have been identified performing a particular task each other.
+The requirement and RTM should be updated if necessary in the process of the design review.

 Factory Acceptance